ashutoshvarma/RAI_UMA_Challenge/README.md

 **Why don't just read `redemptionRate` from `OracleRelayer` ?**

-Problem is that we need timestamp for a given price also inorder to calculate correct TWAP, reading the value from contract will not give us timestamp of price.
+Problem is that we need a timestamp for a given price also in order to calculate the correct TWAP, reading the value from the contract will not give us a timestamp of price.

 ### Code & Tests
-The full implementation of price feed with unit tests is contained in UMA protocol repo's fork. https://github.com/ashutoshvarma/protocol
+The full implementation of price feed with unit tests is contained in the UMA protocol repo's fork. https://github.com/ashutoshvarma/protocol

 **RaiRedemptionPriceFeed** - [here](https://github.com/ashutoshvarma/protocol/blob/master/packages/financial-templates-lib/src/price-feed/RAIRedemptionRatePriceFeed.js)

 **Unit tests** - [here](https://github.com/ashutoshvarma/protocol/blob/master/packages/financial-templates-lib/test/truffle/RAIRedemptionRatePriceFeed.js)

-Also default price-feed configuration has been added for bots to work with minimal configuration - [eacb633](https://github.com/ashutoshvarma/protocol/commit/eacb6338ab598d28e0a30fcf4050154087b159cd)
+Also, default price-feed configuration has been added for bots to work with minimal configuration - [eacb633](https://github.com/ashutoshvarma/protocol/commit/eacb6338ab598d28e0a30fcf4050154087b159cd)

-_UMA's `Networker` class does not support sending POST requests which was nesseary in order to query subgraphs.
+_UMA's `Networker` class does not support sending POST requests which were necessary in order to query subgraphs.
 To add support for POST requests I made few small changes to it.
 Here is the PR_ https://github.com/UMAprotocol/protocol/pull/2691

 # <pre>**# Deployment**</pre>
-**An EMP UMA Contract and Token** has been deployed to the Kovan testnet and a **UMA liquidation & disputer bot** is configured to use the `RaiRedemptionPriceFeed`.
+**An EMP UMA Contract and Token** has been deployed to the Kovan test net and a **UMA liquidation & disputer bot** is configured to use the `RaiRedemptionPriceFeed`.

 ## Setup Configuration
 ### 1. Collateral Currency - `RAI`